Edward Miguel – Faculty Director

 Edward Miguel is Professor of Economics at the University of California, Berkeley and Faculty Director of the Center for Effective Global Action (CEGA).
 His main research focus is African economic development, including work on the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; and interactions between health, education, environment, and productivity for the poor.
 He has conducted field work in Kenya, Sierra Leone, Tanzania, and India.
 Miguel is a Faculty Research Associate at the National Bureau of Economic Research, and an Associate Editor at the Quarterly Journal of Economics, the Journal of Development Economics, and the Review of Economics and Statistics.
 He is a recipient of the 2005 Alfred P. Sloan Fellowship, winner of the 2005 Kenneth J. Arrow Prize, and recipient of the 2012 U.C.
 Berkeley campus-wide Distinguished Teaching Award.
 He is author with Ray Fisman of Economic Gangsters: Corruption, Violence and the Poverty of Nations (Princeton University Press 2008), and author of Africa’s Turn?
 (MIT Press 2009).
 Miguel earned S.B. degrees in both Economics and Mathematics from MIT, and received a Ph.D. in Economics from Harvard University, where he was a National Science Foundation Fellow.

-Jennifer Sturdy joins BITSS from the Millennium Challenge Corporation (MCC), where she was Director of Independent Evaluations in the health, energy, education, and water sectors.
-In that position, she spearheaded several transparency initiatives, including the establishment of the MCC Evaluation Catalog, as well as the establishment of the MCC Disclosure Review Board for releasing anonymized, public use micro-data.
+Jennifer Sturdy splits her time between BITSS and the Millennium Challenge Corporation (MCC).
+At MCC, she spearheads several transparency initiatives, including the establishment of the MCC Evaluation Catalog and the MCC Disclosure Review Board for releasing de-identified, public use micro-data.
 Sturdy also instituted several internal protocols for strengthening the design and implementation of the MCC independent evaluation portfolio.
 Before MCC, she spent six years as a consultant for the World Bank, working on several large-scale impact evaluations in the health sector.
-She completed her MS in International and Development Economics at the University of San Francisco.
+She completed her MA in International and Development Economics at the University of San Francisco.
 Email: jennifer.sturdy[at]berkeley[dot]edu

 Kelsey Mulcahy – Program Manager